Fall of the Western Roman Empire: Stilicho's attempts to unify the Empire, revolts, and invasions (395–406)

-408–410: end of effective regular field armies, starvation in Italy, sack of Rome
+Stilicho's fall to the sack of Rome: end of effective regular field armies, starvation in Italy (408–410)

-Stilicho's fall and Alaric's reaction
+Alaric's reaction

-Stilicho had news of the coup at Bononia, where he was probably waiting for Alaric.
+Prior to his death, Stilicho had news of the coup at Bononia, where he was probably waiting for Alaric.
 His army of barbarian troops, including a guard of Huns and many Goths under Sarus, discussed attacking the forces of the coup, but Stilicho prevented them when he heard that the Emperor had not been harmed.
 Sarus's Gothic troops then massacred the Hun contingent in their sleep, and Stilicho withdrew from the quarreling remains of his army to Ravenna.
 He ordered that his former soldiers should not be admitted into the cities in which their families were billeted.
 Stilicho was forced to flee to a church for sanctuary, promised his life, and killed.

 Alaric was again declared an enemy of the Emperor.
 The conspiracy then massacred the families of the federate troops (as presumed supporters of Stilicho, although they had probably rebelled against him), and the troops defected en masse to Alaric.
 The conspirators seem to have let their main army disintegrate, and had no policy except hunting down anyone they regarded as supporters of Stilicho.
 Italy was left without effective indigenous defence forces thereafter.
 Heraclianus, a co-conspirator of Olympius, became governor of the Diocese of Africa.
 He consequently controlled the source of most of Italy's grain, and he supplied food only in the interests of Honorius's regime.